 Lastly, under NRS 193.1685,

 Anyone involved in a felony with intent to commit, cause, aid, further or conceal an act of terrorism will automatically receive a term from 1 year to 20 years, depending upon the nature of the offense.
 In our uncertain age of random violence, being caught in the wrong place at the wrong time can be costly, in more ways than losing one’s life.
 You need to make sure your rights are protected and preserved, whatever your role in any event, regardless of your motives.
 You need someone to stand up for you.
-You need a Las Vegas Domestic Violence Lawyer.
+You need a Las Vegas Criminal Lawyer.

 Douglas Crawford Law is an expert in these matters.